 Sit on the floor with your legs crossed, keeping your back straight and shoulders relaxed.
 Rest your hands on your knees, palms facing up for openness or down for grounding.
 This position helps maintain balance and is ideal for long meditation sessions.
 Focus on your breath and allow your body to settle into stillness.

 Sit on a sturdy chair with your feet flat on the ground and your back straight but relaxed.
 Keep your hands resting on your lap or knees, palms up for receiving energy or down for grounding.
+The chair meditation posture is best for those who need back support while sitting.
 This is a great position for those with mobility issues or discomfort sitting on the floor.
 Close your eyes and bring your awareness to your breath, allowing thoughts to drift away

 4. Lying Down (Savasana)